 When scapegoat daughters of narcissistic mothers begin to understand the truth about how a narcissistic mother behaves, we start to question our very identity.

 Sometimes you don’t believe what happened to you.

 We get stuck in this place of ‘what if it’s not true?’ or ‘what if I’m the narcissist?’

-I started to question myself; every decision I’ve ever made and realized nothing she has ever done was in my best interest.
+I started to question myself; not that this was anything new because I used to always question every decision I’ve ever made, but I realized nothing she has ever done was in my best interest.